-5. Custody of hostel properties & fixtures:
+9. Custody of hostel properties & fixtures:

-Each Resident shall be the custodian of the hostel furniture assigned to him/her and taken over the Resident after signing in the register.
-Any accidental breakage of furniture should be entered within 24 hours in the hostel breakage register by the Resident with a note on the occurrence.
-If the Chief Warden has reasons to decide that the breakage is due to carelessness or else committed wantedly, the Resident(s) concerned will be charged for repair or replacement of the article and will be levied penalty.
-This applies also to any other property or fixture in the hostel.
+Each member shall be the custodian of the hostel furniture assigned to him/her and taken over by the member after signing in the register.
+Any accidental breakage of furniture should be entered within 24 hours in the hostel breakage register by the member with a note on the occurrence.
+If the Warden has reasons to decide that the breakage is due to carelessness or else committed wantedly, the member (s) concerned will be charged for repair or replacement of the article and will be levied penalty.
+This applies also to any other property or fixtures in the hostel like use of unauthorized electrical appliances.

-6. Allotment of rooms:
+10. Allotment of rooms: